vasudevvv/Timestamp/README.md

 The screenshot directory should not contain unnecessary files/folders as it may slow down the Timestamp process, so it is advised to only store screenshots in it.

+NOTE: Timestamp version 4 onwards would require OAuth credentials such as client_secrets.json or settings.yaml.
+These could be obtained from the Google Drive developer dashbaord and are required to be in the same directory as the Python file (could be changed).
 #   TIMESTAMP Screenshots V.1   #

 * It involves taking a screenshot of the current screen discretely and naming it to the current date (DD-MM-YYYY).